Juul van der Laan

 Ik maak films.
 Voor mijn werk vertrek ik meestal vanuit de wetenschap en/of filosofie.
 Ik hecht veel waarde aan degelijk en kritisch onderzoek als onderdeel van de vorming van mijn films.
 Over de vorming in zijn geheel kan ik zeggen dat ik me niet laat leiden door genres en graag experimenteer met vertelvormen.

-Sophie (2022, 14′) - This is the trailer for short documentary "Sophie" on philosopher Sophie Bọ́sẹ̀dé Olúwọlé (1935 - 2018) and her work uncovering an ancient Yoruba philosopher, unfairly believed to be a pagan god.
-The film premiered in Nigeria at one of the critically engaged Thursday Film Series screenings at the University of Ibadan and was selected for the Lagos Book and Art Festival 2022.
+Sophie (2022, 14′) - Short documentary on philosopher Sophie Bọ́sẹ̀dé Olúwọlé (1935 - 2018) and her work uncovering an ancient Yoruba philosopher, unfairly believed to be a pagan god.
+The film premiered in Nigeria at the Thursday Film Series screenings (University of Ibadan) and was selected for the Lagos Book and Art Festival 2022.
 Furthermore it was nominated for the Lions Film Award 2022.
-A live performance/lecture will be based on it and presented at the 2023 Nacht van de Filosofie in Amsterdam in collaboration with philosopher Renate Schepen.
+In collaboration with philosopher Renate Schepen we also created a hybrid live performance/lecture featuring additional recordings with Sophie Oluwole.
+It premiered at De Nacht van de Filosofie (2023).

-Afuwape (202x,11′) - Who are you?
+Afuwape (2023,11′) - Who are you?
 Sophie Oluwole asks.
 A filmic experiment based on my work with philosopher Sophie Oluwole and inspired by the Ifa system.
-To be released.
+Supported by the NL Film Fund as a cinematic experiment in the development of a feature-length film.
+Therefore it can be regarded as a prologue.
+You can stream the experiment online, following the link.

 Jelili Atiku: Portrait of a Performance (2021, 4′) - A short documentary giving insight into the work of Nigerian performance artist Jelili Atiku.
 Indigenous practices are central to Atiku's work, as a counterpoint to colonialism and western modernities disconnect from nature.
 Atiku was artist in residence at the Thami Mnyele Foundation, Amsterdam.
 Made for ZAM magazine x Afrovibes festival 2021